cdurbin1970/MySQLBackup/README.md

 MySQLBackup

-A MySQLBackup written in C# using VS2013.
+A MySQLBackup GUI written in C# using VS2013.

 - Libraries -